Norma Kamali: Career

 Kamali was one of over a dozen designers selected to produce costumes for the 1978 film The Wiz.

-Norma Kamali designed and patented the High Heeled Sneaker in the 1980s.

 She is one of several designers credited with popularizing the shoulder pad in women's wear in the 1980s and played a prominent role in adapting exaggerated shoulder pads to casual clothes at the beginning of the eighties shoulder-pad era in 1978.

-She reached a peak of fame during the early 1980s with her 1980 "Sweats" collection, a variety of casual garments done in sweatshirt fabric, most famously flounced, hip-yoked miniskirts called rah-rah skirts in the UK, a style she had first presented in other fabrics in 1979.
+She reached a peak of fame during the early 1980s with her 1980 "Sweats" collection, a variety of garments done in sweatshirt fabric, most famously and influentially flounced, hip-yoked miniskirts called rah-rah skirts in the UK, a style she had first presented in other fabrics in 1979.
 These garments were the first mini-length skirts in ten years to gain widespread public acceptance, repopularizing miniskirts for the eighties.
-The "Sweats" collection of 1980-81 also finally won the public over to the large shoulder pads that the fashion industry had been trying to get women to wear since 1978, partly by making the pads removable via velcro, the first designer to make prominent use of velcro for this purpose.
-Her "Sweats" collection was also the pioneer of athleisure, which we still see trending today.
+The "Sweats" collection of 1980 also finally won the public over to the large shoulder pads that the fashion industry had been trying to get women to wear since 1978, partly by making the pads removable via velcro, the first designer to make prominent use of velcro for this purpose.
+Her "Sweats" collection popularized athleisure, which we still see trending today.

 Kamali did not usually participate in the biannual series of fashion shows in which most designers presented their wares, preferring instead to debut new styles in her store windows.
 An exception to this was when Japanese designer Hanae Mori invited her to stage a Kamali presentation in Tokyo in 1983.

+Kamali purchased and redesigned her own building at 11 West Fifty-Sixth Street in 1983 to become her brand headquarters, retail store, design studio and showroom.

+Giving her own twist to an idea first advanced by Betsey Johnson in 1969, Norma Kamali designed and patented a high-heeled sneaker in the 1980s.